| Title: | Compute a Cyclist's Eddington Number |

 A vector of mileage, where each element represents a single day. |

-A named list with the current Eddington number (E
+A named list with the current Eddington number (E) and the

 Gets the Eddington number for cycling.
 The Eddington Number for cycling, E, is the maximum number where a cyclist has ridden E miles on E distinct days.